 - Provide feedback on EAS' web presence, including EAS programs, demographic data, and messaging around DEI.

 - Consider other issues as they arise.

-- Adam Blank, teaching assistant professor in Computing and Mathematical Sciences
+- Adam Blank (faculty, teaching assistant professor in Computing and Mathematical Sciences)

-- Melany Hunt (chair), Dotty and Dick Hayman Professor of Mechanical Engineering
+- Melany Hunt (Dotty and Dick Hayman Professor of Mechanical Engineering; EAS DEI Committee Chair)

 Undergraduate admission at Caltech is need-blind and actively supports student access, equity, and inclusion.

 Graduate admission at Caltech is grounded in the understanding that civility and mutual respect for diversity of background, race, ethnicity, sex, gender, gender identity, socioeconomic status, religion, nationality, sexual orientation, age, disability, and marital and family status, are critical.
 We are dedicated to creating and sustaining an environment in which such diversity will flourish.